lerte/vite-plugin-tailwind-scope/README.md

 ## Usage

-This plugin use tailwindcss and postcss process
+This plugin use tailwindcss and postcss process className to utilities style,then auto generate a .module.css file as css module.

 Add the `scope` plugin into the `plugins` list in your `vite.config.ts`: